Female Infertility

 What is PCOS?

-PCOS (Polycystic Ovary Syndrome) is a condition where a woman’s ovaries produce more male hormones, leading to irregular periods, difficulty in ovulating, and other symptoms like weight gain and excess hair growth.
+PCOS (Polycystic Ovary Syndrome) is a medical condition.
+In this condition a woman’s ovaries produce more male hormones, leading to irregular periods.
+It also causes difficulty in ovulating and other symptoms like weight gain and excess hair growth can be seen.

 Can women with PCOS get pregnant?

-Yes, women with PCOS can get pregnant, but it may take longer due to irregular ovulation.
+Why not?
+Women with PCOS can get pregnant.
+But it may take a long time due to irregular ovulation.
 With proper treatment, many women with PCOS can conceive.

 What is the best age to get pregnant with PCOS?

-The best age to get pregnant with PCOS is in your 20s to early 30s when egg quality and ovarian reserve are still good, and fertility treatments tend to be more successful.
+20s to early 30s.
+This is the age when egg quality and ovarian reserve are still good, and fertility treatments tend to be more successful.

 How does PCOS affect fertility?